Last updated: September 30, 2024

 3. Visit new home communities and builders in your selected price range.

 Remember that even though you’re looking to build a new home, working with an experienced real estate agent can still be beneficial.
-Your agent may be able to help you ask specific questions of the builders about your new home and potentially help you negotiate on a final sale price.
+Your agent may be able to help you ask specific questions of the builders about your new home and potentially help you negotiate a final sale price.

 Buying within a development

-If you buy from a builder who is constructing multiple houses within a specific development – a practice called “production building” – the financing process will be very similar to getting a loan for an existing house.
+If you buy from a builder who is constructing multiple houses within a specific development – a practice called “production building” – the financing process may be very similar to getting a loan for an existing house.

 In most cases, the builder can arrange financing for you—but make sure it is a competitive offering.
 You can do this by researching mortgage lenders and comparing what they offer to the builder financing.

-The main difference from other loans is that you apply for your loan when you sign the contract with the builder, but you don’t lock in the loan terms until the property is complete.
+The main difference from other loans is that you apply for your loan when you sign the contract with the builder, but you typically don’t lock in the loan terms until the property is complete.

 Buying a custom-built home